CSCI-2349-F23/ps2/README.md

 Here's a chance for you to practice the new Unix commands we've looked at in class.
 You might need to use a command's `man` page or to read about the command on the internet to discover the interesting things these commands can do.
 Log into `cslab` and execute unix commands to complete each numbered task in Exercises A, B, and C.

 As before, you will be taking a video of your screen as you type the commands.
 Practice a few times until you feel comfortable, then take your video.
 You will also submit your command history from the recording session.
+Finally, you'll provide written answers to some questions.
 More details are provided below.

 #### Exercise A
 1. Create a directory called `ps2`